Joseph-Lartey/FinalProjectAI/README.md

 Input a message in the provided text box.
 Click the "Predict" button to view the model's prediction.
-Optionally, click the "Clear" button to clear the input.

 **4 .Files and Structure**

-Spam_Deployment.py: The primary Streamlit application file. spam_model.h5: The LSTM model saved in HDF5 format. tokenizer.pkl: A Pickle file containing the tokenizer used for text preprocessing.
+Spam_Deployment.py: The primary Streamlit application file. spam_model.h5: The LSTM model saved in HDF5 format.

+tokenizer.pkl: A Pickle file containing the tokenizer used for text preprocessing.
 Model Training